 Mobile Application Development (Master's)

-The master's degree in Mobile Application Development provides a high level of applied knowledge pertaining to mobile app design and development that will help launch a career as a mobile app developer, or elevate your current position.
-In a field that relies on ever−changing technologies, mobile app development demands up−to−the−minute knowledge, and University College makes this a priority as students navigate real−world app design and development challenges.
+Students at University College gain a strategic business perspective and problem−solving skills that will help them thrive in any organization.
 Customize your Information and Communications Technology master's degree through the innovative Professional Options Curriculum using our convenient online degree builder tool, which allows you to select courses that cater to your specific career needs.

 Information and Communications Technology Outcomes

 - Assess current and emerging technologies in such areas as mobile applications, wireless networks, and cloud computing

 - Define an enterprise architecture including hardware, software, databases, and communications networks and protocols

 - Evaluate, select, and apply software design and development methodologies that incorporate software development, acquisition, and/or re-use

 - Identify the operational and economic impact of system architecture and software applications in areas such as computer processing, data communications, network design, and software maintenance and support